ktargeter/ktargeter/.github/README.md

 # How to develop/debug locally

-1. Install Gradle plugin and Kotlin plugin into local Maven repository
+1. Install Gradle and Kotlin plugins into the local Maven repository
 ```sh
 ./gradlew :kotlin-plugin:install :gradle-plugin:install
 ```

-2. Import the project to IntelliJ IDEA.
-The `Debug Kotlin Plugin` should be available in Run/Debug configuration box.
+2. Import the project to IntelliJ IDEA (the `Debug Kotlin Plugin` configuration should be available in Run/Debug configuration box).

 3. Add breakpoints in the `kotlin-plugin` module.

 4. Build [the sample project](https://github.com/ktargeter/ktargeter-sample)
-in Debug mode
+with the following command:
 ```sh
 ./gradlew clean build --no-daemon -Dorg.gradle.debug=true \
   -Dkotlin.compiler.execution.strategy="in-process" \